 Ingredients

-- 1 can sweetened condensed milk coconut-sweetened optional (396 g)
+- 1 can sweetened condensed milk 396 grams

-- 2 cups heavy whipping cream 480 g
+- 2 cups heavy whipping cream 480 grams

-- 2 cups semisweet chocolate chips 340 g
+- 2 cups semisweet chocolate chips 340 grams

 Instructions

-- Warm: Heat 6 cups of whole milk in a medium saucepan over medium heat until steaming hot but not scalding.
+- Warm the milk – Pour 6 cups of whole milk into a medium saucepan and heat over medium heat until steaming but not boiling.

-- Whisk: Add Dutch chocolate cocoa powder and whisk until smooth and fully combined.
+- Whisk in the cocoa – Add the Dutch cocoa powder and whisk until fully dissolved and smooth.

-- Mix: Pour the hot cocoa milk mixture into the slow cooker and stir well to combine with the other ingredients.
+- Add the cocoa milk – Pour the warm cocoa milk mixture into the slow cooker and stir everything together.

-- Cook: Cover and cook on low for 2 hours, stirring once or twice during cooking to ensure even melting.
+- Cook on low – Cover and cook on low for 2 hours, stirring once or twice during cooking.

-- Blend: Once the chocolate chips have fully melted, blend with an immersion blender until creamy and smooth.
+- Blend – Once the chocolate chips have fully melted, blend with an immersion blender until silky and smooth.

-- Serve: Ladle into mugs and top with mini marshmallows or whipped cream.
+- Serve – Ladle into mugs and top with marshmallows or whipped cream.
+Switch to keep warm setting for serving.

 Notes